Sovereignty and the Sea: How Indonesia Became an Archipelagic State

 International outrage and alarm ensued, expressed especially by the great maritime nations.
 Nevertheless, despite its low international profile, its relative poverty, and its often frail state capacity, Indonesia eventually succeeded in gaining international recognition for its claim when, in 1982, the United Nations Convention on the Law of the Sea formally recognized the existence of a new category of states known as “archipelagic states” and declared that these states had sovereignty over their “archipelagic waters”.

-John G. Butcher began his academic career at Murdoch University and then taught for 32 years at Griffith University, where he is currently adjunct associate professor in the Department of International Business and Asian Studies.
+John G. Butcher began his academic career at Murdoch University and taught for 32 years at Griffith University until his retirement in 2011.

 R.E.
 Elson is Emeritus Professor of Southeast Asian History at the University of Queensland, having previously worked at Monash University, Griffith University, and the Australian National University.

 560 pages, 229mm x 152mm